All About Obamacare or the Affordable Care Act (ACA)

 The ACA is a healthcare policy that aims to make insurance more accessible and affordable.
 An essential piece of the ACA is health insurance marketplaces, also called “Exchanges.”
 Health insurance companies provide plans and prices on the state and federal Exchanges.
 Productive insurance Exchanges increase the number of people with health insurance and adjust the health risk in the insurance pool, which reduces costs.

-Another affordability measure of the ACA is MedicaidMedicaid is a state-based health insurance program based on an individual's financial needs. expansion and tax credits and subsidies to reduce the cost of premiumsA premium is a fee you pay to your insurance company for a health plan coverage.
-This is usually a monthly cost. and deductiblesA deductible is the amount you pay out of pocket before your insurance company covers its portion of your medical bills.
+Another affordability measure of the ACA is MedicaidMedicaid is a state-based health insurance program for individuals that qualify.
+Unlike Medicare, Medicaid does not have age restrictions for members. expansion and tax credits and subsidies to reduce the cost of premiumsA premium is a fee you pay to your insurance company for health plan coverage.
+This is usually a monthly cost. and deductiblesA deductible is an amount you pay out of pocket before your insurance company covers its portion of your medical bills.
 For example: If your deductible is $1,000, your insurance company will not cover any costs until you pay the first $1,000 yourself..
 The reform policy also expands access to care by eliminating exclusions for pre-existing conditions and ensuring free preventive care.

 For individuals shopping health insurance for the first time or that lost employer-based insurance and need an individual plan, Obamacare may be the right choice for affordable health insurance.
 Choosing health insurance can sound complicated, but we’ve got answers to questions about coverage, costs, enrollment, and any changes to the Marketplace.